 Mattoon in Coles County, Illinois — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured Abraham Lincoln - Eighth Judicial District (approx. 2½ miles away); General U. S Grant took Command (approx. 3 miles away); Lincoln's Last Visit / The Debaters in Mattoon (approx. 3 miles away); Gene Goodwin Park (approx. 4.7 miles away); Cole Edward Spencer (approx. 4.8 miles away); Moore House (approx. 11.1 miles away); The Reuben Moore Home (approx. 11.1 miles away); The Last Lincoln Farm (approx. 11.6 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+General U. S Grant took Command (within shouting distance of this marker); Site of The Village of Richmond (approx. 3 miles away); Abraham Lincoln - Eighth Judicial District (approx. 5.1 miles away); Gene Goodwin Park (approx. 6.6 miles away); Cole Edward Spencer (approx. 6.6 miles away); Moore House (approx. 10.6 miles away); The Reuben Moore Home (approx. 10.6 miles away); Rally After the Debate / Lincoln in Coles County (approx. 10.7 miles away).
 Touch for a list and map of all markers in Mattoon.

 1. Travel with Lincoln ::.
 Climb into Lincolnís buggy and take a trip with Lincoln and his fellow lawyers on the job traveling Illinois as Circuit Lawyers.
 See all the Lincoln Circuit Markers (and a surprise or two), in the order of his travels while a member of the Circuit of the Eighth Judicial District (of Illinois) during 1847-1857.
 Use the “First >>” button in the upper right to see these markers in sequence, starting from Springfield.
 (Submitted on May 18, 2010, by Al Wolf of Veedersburg, Indiana.)